2016 Major League Baseball postseason: (2) Washington Nationals vs. (3) Los Angeles Dodgers

-This was the first postseason meeting between these two teams since the 1981 NLCS, back when the Nationals were then known as the Montreal Expos.
-The Dodgers defeated the Nationals in five games to return to the NLCS for the first time since 2013.
+This was the second postseason meeting between the Dodgers and Nationals.
+They last met in the NLCS in 1981 - back when the Nationals were known as the Montreal Expos, and was won by the Dodgers en route to a World Series title.
+The Dodgers defeated the Nationals in five games to return to the NLCS for the fourth time in eight years.